-In this subsection, let \(R\) be a Noetherian nonarchimedean Banach ring, which we assume is the ring of integers of a nonarchimedean valued field \(K\) of characteristic zero.
+In this subsection, let \(R\) be a Noetherian non-Archimedean Banach ring, which we assume is the ring of integers of a non-Archimedean valued field \(K\) of characteristic zero.
 In this case, we first have the following interesting observation:

-\begin{proposition} Let \(R\) be nonarchimedean Banach ring as above.
-Then every trace-class map between nonarchimedean Banach \(R\)-modules factorises as a composition of two trace-class maps.
+\begin{proposition} Let \(R\) be non-Archimedean Banach ring as above.
+Then every trace-class map between non-Archimedean Banach \(R\)-modules factorises as a composition of two trace-class maps.
 Consequently, we have an equivalence of categories \end{proposition}